lidofinance/rewards-managers/README.md

 ##### `view allowance() -> uint256`

-Returns current allowance of Reward contract
+Returns current allowance of Reward contract.

 ##### `seed_allocations(_week: uint256, _merkle_root: bytes32, _amount: uint256):`

 Wrapper for `seedAllocations` of Merkle contract.
-Could be called from allocator EOA only
+Can be called by allocator EOA only.

-Reverts if `_amount` is bigger then Manager balance or allowance
+Reverts if `_amount` is greater than Manager balance or allowance.

 Events: